-This creamy baked mac and cheese is the ultimate classic comfort food.
+This Creamy Baked Mac and Cheese is the ultimate classic comfort food.
 It combines some of my favorite things: pasta, lots of cheese, and golden brown breadcrumbs to top it off!
-It’s sure to be the most popular recipe at your Easter dinner table.

 I’ve always loved any kind of mac and cheese.
 I remember when I would come home from school, I would always warm up those little packages of Easy-Mac.
 You know, the ones that you put in the microwave and mixed in that terribly processed but delicious cheese powder?
 Oh yes.
 My love from there transferred over to boxed mac and cheese when I learned to cook things on a stove-top.

 Now that i’m 27, I can finally say that I make my OWN mac and cheese.
 No more of that boxed stuff.
 Except a box of Annie’s Organic every once in a while.
 Now that stuff is good.

 I usually always go for my classic Best Stovetop Mac and Cheese recipe…but there are sometimes when you want something a bit more hearty with more texture, you know?
 Something you can bring as a covered dish to a party and it stays warm and delicious.
 Enter: Creamy Baked Mac and Cheese!

 As you all know, Spring cookouts are upon us!
 I really wanted to up my game for my side dishes this year.
 So, in addition to this mac and cheese being delicious creamy, I had to add some golden crunchy breadcrumbs on top!

 Real talk: why does it seem like adding breadcrumbs and baking things always makes them better?
 I guess there is no harm in adding more carbs to anything.
 Hehe.

 With the crust on top, it makes this Creamy Baked Mac and Cheese so spectacular.
 You have pockets of creamy cheese sauce waiting to be exposed underneath this buttery golden glowing crust that provides the most delectable bite!